 Restricted Cell: A cell on which camping is allowed, but access attempts are disallowed for UEs whose access classes are indicated as barred.

+Selected NHN: A specific NHN serving that has been selected by the NAS, either manually or automatically.

 Selected PLMN: This is the PLMN that has been selected by the NAS, either manually or automatically.

 Serving cell: The cell on which the UE is camped.

+Short PSP ID: PSP Identifier in a SIB, as defined in MFA TS MF.202 [MF-1]

 Sidelink: UE to UE interface for sidelink communication and sidelink discovery.
-The Sidelink corresponds to the PC5 interface as defined in TS 23.303 [29].
+The Sidelink corresponds to the PC5 interface as defined in 3GPP TS 23.303 [29].

-Sidelink communication: AS functionality enabling ProSe Direct Communication as defined in TS 23.303 [29], between two or more nearby UEs, using E-UTRA technology but not traversing any network node.
+Sidelink communication: AS functionality enabling ProSe Direct Communication as defined in 3GPP TS 23.303 [29], between two or more nearby UEs, using E-UTRA technology but not traversing any network node.